 ISITC’s Derivatives Working Group outlines guidelines for processing negative trading prices on commodity futures

 Commodity futures are traditionally transmitted from buy-side to custodians via MT54x messages according to SWIFT settlement instructions.
 Field 90B within the message indicates the traded price but SWIFT standards do not allow for communication of a negative value in this field.
-According to industry experts, due to the global nature of SWIFT communications, the change management process can be lengthy and tightly controlled.
+Due to the global nature of SWIFT communications, the change management process can be lengthy and tightly controlled.
 The market practice document outlines an interim solution that firms can use when special processing is needed to avoid posting a negative traded price trade as a positive.

-After the Derivatives Working Group held frequent calls to discuss the initiative ISITC’s Listed Derivative U.S. Market Practice Guide v3.2 was released in April 2020.
+ISITC said that, after the Derivatives Working Group held frequent calls to discuss the initiative, their Listed Derivative U.S. Market Practice Guide v3.2 was released in April 2020.
 The full guide can be viewed here.